Frederick H. Billings: Northern Pacific Railway

 In 1869, Billings purchased from Hiram Walbridge a one-twelfth interest in the Northern Pacific Railway.
 He served on the board of directors beginning in 1870.
 Construction began in 1870, with the NP planned to run from Brainerd, Minnesota to Seattle, Washington.

 Billings became the largest landholder in the area that became Billings, Montana, which was named for him.
 His Montana business interests expanded to include banks, mines, ranches, and local railroads that connected to the Northern Pacific.
-Billings also a significant role in promoting the conservation of the area that became Yellowstone National Park, a site which was near the route of the Northern Pacific.
+Billings also played a significant role in promoting the conservation of the area that became Yellowstone National Park, a site which was near the route of the Northern Pacific.

 As chairman of the NP's land committee, Billings was credited with overseeing development and execution of plans for using the Northern Pacific to transport white settlers to Minnesota and the Dakota Territory.
 When Jay Cooke & Company, which was responsible for the sale of NP stock, failed in the Panic of 1873, Billings worked to rescue the railway and succeeded in saving it after bankruptcy.
 As a result of his efforts, after the panic began to abate, the Northern Pacific was able to restart construction.
 In 1879, Billings became the company's president.
 He served until 1881, when Henry Villard, proponent of an alternate route to the Pacific coast, purchased a controlling interest in the Northern Pacific.
 Billings left the company's presidency while remaining on the board of directors, and he was present for the ceremony in Montana that commemorated the end of construction in 1883.